 Sustainability and Stewardship in Today’s Religious Building Projects

-Today, many churches are building green, environmentally-friendly worship centers and auxiliary buildings.
+Today, many churches are choosing green, sustainable buildings for their worship centers and auxiliary buildings.
 Churches are building green structures for the same reasons commercial and industrial builders— it simply makes sense.

 Choosing building products with the smallest possible environmental impact is the primary goal of all green building, including religious facilities.